sdroege/gst-plugin-rs/README.md

    http://opensource.org/licenses/MIT)

 at your option.

+gst-plugin-togglerecord is licensed under the Lesser General Public License ([LICENSE-LGPLv2](LICENSE-LGPLv2)) version 2.1 or (at your option) any later version.

 GStreamer itself is licensed under the Lesser General Public License version 2.1 or (at your option) any later version: